jpsider/XesterUI/README.md

 ## Brief Description:

 User Interface for Powershell unit Testing software.
 The X is silent.
-This project will consist of an easy to understand User interface, that allows users to submit Unit tests against Powershell code and Virtual infrastructures, as well as view detailed results and log files from those tests.
+This project will consist of an easy to understand User interface, that allows users to submit Unit/Integration tests against Powershell code and Virtual infrastructures, as well as view detailed results and log files from those tests.
 This project will integrate with tools like Pester and Vester.

-## Disclosure

-I initially thought that I would start off using this as a UI to Pester, but after playing with Vester for only 5 minutes, I felt it would be a better launching point for this tool.
-At this time, XesterUI simply wraps the existing Vester project, I have not integrated the code bases at this time.
-This means you will use existing config.json files that you have created and assign them to a system in XesterUI.
-In future releases I hope the two projects will merge together in one way or another to make a more versitile solution.

 ## Features